Fishing & Hunting

 The 42-mile Maury River, which begins and ends in Rockbridge County, encapsulates this diversity.
 Stocked with brown and rainbow trout near Goshen Pass and home to native brookies, the Maury's wild headwaters are a popular – and challenging – spot for fly anglers.
 Downstream, warmer waters are loaded with small-mouth bass and plenty of carp.
 From Jordan's Point in Lexington, walk downstream along the river-hugging Chessie Trail and pick your fishing spot.

-Fly anglers looking to brag should make their way to the mighty James River, a trophy fishery for small-mouth bass.
+Fly anglers should make their way to the James River, a trophy fishery for small-mouth bass.
 Recently introduced, muskies have thrived in the James, and their naturally reproducing population is catching attention from regional fishing guides.

 Trout also fatten up near the state-managed springs feeding Buffalo Creek.
 Trophy fish may reach 16-20'' in these fertile waterways.
 The springs keep Buffalo Creek cold – and good for fishing – year-round.
 Buffalo Creek flows through private land, so a free special landowner permit (in addition to a Virginia fishing license) is required.